argilla-io/argilla/argilla/docs/community/developer.md

     - **Relational Database**: A relational database to store the metadata of the records and the annotations. `SQLite` is used as the default built-in option and is deployed separately with the Argilla Server, but a separate `PostgreSQL` can be used.

     - **Vector Database**: A vector database to store the records data and perform scalable vector similarity searches and basic document searches.
-We currently support `ElasticSearch`, which can be deployed as a separate Docker image.
+We currently support `ElasticSearch` and `OpenSearch`, which can be deployed as separate Docker images.

     - **Vue.js UI**: A web application to visualize and annotate your data, users, and teams.
 It is built with `Vue.js` and is directly deployed alongside the Argilla Server within our Argilla Docker image.